Dan Eaves: Career

-In 2005 Eaves continued with Team Dynamics (which was entered as Team Halfords in reference to their main sponsor) racing a Honda Integra.
+In 2005, Eaves continued with Team Dynamics (which was entered as Team Halfords in reference to their main sponsor) racing a Honda Integra.
 He recorded five wins, including 3 at Thruxton – the first time that one driver had ever won three BTCC races in one meeting.
 He also won the final race at the Croft circuit in Yorkshire.

-He ended the season 3rd in the championship after the fight to take second place in the championship went down to the last race at Brands Hatch.
-Eaves was in a 3-way fight on point with Yvan Muller and Jason Plato.
+Eaves ended the season third in the championship after the fight to take second place in the championship went down to the last race at Brands Hatch.
+Eaves was in a three-way fight on point with Yvan Muller and Jason Plato.
 It ended when he was caught up in a controversial crash caused by a rear end shove from Yvan Muller going into turn 1 that also collected Jason Plato.
 Muller retained second place in the championship on Points and Eaves finished in third place in the Championship, only four points behind the Frenchman.

-At the end of the 2005 season it seemed a certainty that Eaves would be retained by his team due to his recognised support and wingman to help Matt Neal take the driver title (team orders advantaged Neal), but in February 2006, a disagreement with team owner Steve Neal resulted in Team Dynamics replacing him with Gordon Shedden for the 2006 season.
+At the end of the 2005 season, it seemed a certainty that Eaves would be retained by his team due to his recognised support and wingman to help Matt Neal take the driver title (team orders advantaged Neal), but in February 2006, a disagreement with team owner Steve Neal resulted in Team Dynamics replacing him with Gordon Shedden for the 2006 season.